-- 2. "Including the photograph or prominently featuring the name of a candidate on a communication" from the Association (except the ballot and voting materials and equal access communications sent pursuant to the Section 17.5 above, entitled "Campaigning"). - D. Proxies may continue to be used to meet the quorum requirement for an annual meeting.
-Additionally, an Owner may give a proxy to another person to vote on the secret ballot as his/her/its proxy if permitted or required by the Bylaws.
+- B. Proxies.
+The Association's Bylaws permit an owner to give a proxy to another person to vote a secret ballot on the owner's behalf.
 However, proxies shall not be construed or used in lieu of a secret ballot.
-In such a situation, the proxy holder will fill out the ballot and enclose it in the "secret ballot" envelope.
-This envelope will then be enclosed in the second (2nd) envelope, as discussed above.
-In the upper left hand corner of the second (2nd) envelope, the proxy holder will sign his or her name, indicate his or her name and indicate the address or separate interest identifier (Unit number) that entitles the Owner to vote; however, as the "voter," the proxy holder will sign and print his/her name underneath the name and address of the Owner.
+In such a situation, the proxyholder will fill out the ballot and enclose it in the "secret ballot" envelope.
+This envelope will then be enclosed in the second envelope, as discussed above.
+In the upper left hand corner of the second envelope, the proxyholder will sign his or her name, indicate his or her name and indicate the address or separate interest identifier that entitles the owner to vote; however, as the "voter", the proxyholder will sign and print his/her name underneath the name and address of the owner.
 The proxy must be returned with the ballot, but NOT placed inside the "secret ballot" envelope.
-If any instruction is given in a proxy issued for an election (or other vote) that directs the manner in which the proxy holder is to cast the vote, such instruction shall be set forth on a separate page of the proxy that can be detached and given to the proxy holder to retain.
-A proxy may be revoked by the Owner prior to the receipt of the secret ballot by the inspectors of election.
+If any instruction is given in a proxy issued for an election (or other vote) that directs the manner in which the proxyholder is to cast the vote, such instruction shall be set forth on a separate page of the proxy that can be detached and given to the proxyholder to retain.
+A proxy may be revoked by the owner prior to the receipt of the secret ballot by the inspector(s) of election.
+If a proxy and a secret ballot are received for the same separate interest, the proxy shall be deemed to have been revoked and the secret ballot shall be counted (if verified by the inspector(s) of election pursuant to these rules).
+If more than one proxy is received on behalf of a separate interest, the most currently dated proxy shall be counted. - C. Voting on Other Matters.
+The Association may, but is not obligated to, vote by secret ballot on any other topic which requires the vote of the owners.